 You can (and should) book directly through our website.
 Direct bookings get you the best rates — no third-party platform fees — and direct communication with our team.
 Our properties are also listed on Airbnb (where they're Superhost-rated with hundreds of five-star reviews), but you'll always save by booking directly with us.

-Big Sky Barnhouse properties sleep 20-30+ guests across Kentucky, Wisconsin, and Indiana — private lakes, game barns, full kitchens, and enough space that nobody has to share a bathroom.
+Big Sky Barnhouse operates five Wisconsin barndominiums from the Driftless Region to Racine County — indoor pools, private sports courts, movie theaters, and enough space that nobody has to share a bathroom.
 Browse availability and see what fits your group.